Did LaVar Ball Leak Lonzo Ball's Injury To Press To Prevent Lakers Trade? No... At Least According To LaVar

 LaVar Ball is no stranger to controversy, and in this latest bit of news coming from USA Today that some sources – including Jalen Rose for ESPN – have been floating the theory that it was the Ball family patriarch that leaked the information that Lonzo Ball was suffering from a torn meniscus in order to prevent his son’s trade away from the Lakers.

 Currently positioned in a very competitive place to win the NBA finals if they have a good season, bolstered by the fact that King James himself has joined the roster, adding hype and talent both to a team which had been facing a dearth of both in recent years.
-According to the Associated Press, the Los Angeles Lakers have had an ideological shift in thinking after the reigns were handed off to Magic Johnson and general manager Rob Pelinka that seeks to cast off the shadow of the past decade – a ten year span in which the Lakers have missed the playoffs five times.
+According to the Associated Press, the Los Angeles Lakers have had an ideological shift in thinking after the reigns were handed off to Magic Johnson and general manager Rob Pelinka that seeks to cast off the shadow of the past decade – a 10-year span in which the Lakers have missed the playoffs five times.
 Utilizing a large amount of headroom left in the salary cap and attracting top-tier elite players to the luxurious location with a legacy of victory, it seems only natural that one of the most controversial players not actually in the game – LaVar Ball – would want his son to stay on board for the ride.

 Did LaVar Ball leak Lonzo's knee injury on purpose? @JalenRose has a theory… pic.twitter.com/lFZgGBZKKy